regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-2.0-release-notes.md

 ## Changelog Delta from Regolith 2.0 Beta 1 to Beta 2

+* New light look: regolith-look-nevil
+* Updated wallpaper for `regolith-look-nord` and `regolith-look-gruvbox` by @GMFranceschini
+* Ilia now has multi-tab mode
+* Ilia launches app from notification

 ### Changes in `regolith-session`:
 ```
 f57f66b Add script to collect diagnostic info for troubleshooting